 How should I select a semester study abroad program?

-A semester spent studying abroad can be one of the most formative, challenging, and meaningful aspects of many students’ college experiences.
+A semester spent studying abroad can be one of the most formative, challenging and meaningful aspects of many students’ college experiences.
 For some, a semester abroad will be a perfect way to explore new perspectives on a field of study or to complement the curricular offerings at Yale-NUS.
 For others it will be a chance to learn or polish a language you wish to gain proficiency in.
-And for others it will be an opportunity to immerse yourself in a new culture and to gain independence, self-confidence, and problem-solving skills.
-Oftentimes what study abroad alumni remember about their experiences has as much to do with their lives outside the classroom and the challenges they faced as it does with their academic experiences.
+And for others, it will be an opportunity to immerse yourself in a new culture and to gain independence, self-confidence and problem-solving skills.
+Often, what study abroad alumni remember about their experiences has as much to do with their lives outside the classroom and the challenges they face as it does with their academic experiences.

-At CIPE we hope that you will consider all of these various goals and possible outcomes as you think about your plans to study abroad.
-Explore the various study abroad programs with an open mind, keeping in mind all of the formative and perhaps even life-changing experiences you have already had at Yale-NUS that you did not expect to have when you started your first year.
-Reach out to your faculty, academic advisors, friends, and family as you think about the paths that best suit your overall goals.
+At CIPE, we hope that you will consider all of these various goals and possible outcomes as you think about your plans to study abroad.
+Explore the various study abroad programs with an open mind.
+Do keep in mind all of the formative and perhaps even life-changing experiences you have already had at Yale-NUS that you did not expect to have when you started your first year.
+Reach out to your faculty, academic advisors, friends and family as you think about the paths that best suit your overall goals.
 And don’t forget to talk with your CIPE advisor – we are excited to help you find a programme that will be a great fit for you!

 What kinds of programmes are available?

 Most Yale-NUS students will study abroad through one of our partner institutions.
 These partners have been selected for their rigorous academics, vibrant student life, cultural immersion opportunities, and health and safety factors.
 Some institutions are specialised in certain academic areas, while others offer a wide range of academic courses and cater to all Yale-NUS majors.